trueos/pcbsd/src-qt5/docs/controlpanel.rst

 If you have created any custom rules and wish to delete one, highlight the rule to delete and click the "Close Selected Ports" button to remove it from the custom rules list.

-.. note:: whenever you add or delete a custom rule, the rule will not be used until you click the "Restart" button shown in Figure 8.17a.
+.. note:: whenever you add or delete a custom rule, the rule will not be used until you click the "Restart" button shown in :numref:`Figure %s: Firewall Manager Utility <firewall1>`.
 Also, your custom rules are not used whenever the system is in :ref:`Tor Mode`.

 Whenever you create a custom rule, test that your new rule works as expected.
 For example, if you create a rule to allow incoming SSH connections, try connecting to your PC-BSD® system using :command:`ssh` to verify that the firewall is now allowing the connection.